-Figure E-3 | I-95 at Sunrise Boulevard Interchange - Alternative 3A (Signalized Loop Ramp and Extend Eastbound Merge to NW 17th Ave)
+Figure E-3 | I-95 at Sunrise Boulevard Interchange - Alternative 3A (Signalized Loop Ramp,

 E.5 Compliance with FHWA General Requirements

 The FHWA Policy on Access to the Interstate System provides the requirements for the justification and documentation necessary to substantiate any proposed changes in access to the Interstate System.
 The policy is published under the Federal Register, Volume 74, Number 43743, dated May 22, 2017.
 The responses provided herein for each of the two policy statements demonstrate compliance with these requirements and justification for the proposed Systems Interchange Modification Report (SIMR) in support of the I-95 at Broward Boulevard Interchange PD&E Study in Broward County, Florida.